My Art & What It Means to Me

 Roberson realized that she would never, on her deathbed, bemoan the lack of Excel files she’d created but she would be regretful of not continuing to make art and hone her skills.
 That year she packed up and moved to the small and charming town of Eau Claire, WI.
 Here her art flourished in a way it never had before.
 She began working with watercolor in tandem with her dip pen and ink.
 She earned a spot in 2013’s Confluence of Art Annual Show and won an honorable mention.
 The following year, she had a large solo show at Riverwood Art Gallery.

 She now resides in Battle Creek, MI where her studio overlooks a small idyllic lake.
 Her work has become even more colorful and energetic.
-She continues to work in ink, watercolor, and acrylic.
 She continues to explore her fascination with color, line, and symbols and how they can represent all the tangled emotions within and between people.
 Her joyful work calls out to the viewer to explore with her the mysterious and unseen but ever present world of the interior.